Cellfactory

 Fragment analysis

-Following a specific labelling PCR, the ABI 3500 Genetic Analyzer can separate DNA fragments by length at a resolution of up to 1 nt.
+Separation of DNA fragments by length after specific labelling PCR, using the ABI 3500 Genetic Analyzer with resolution of up to 1 nt.

 Analysis of formalin-fixed paraffin-embedded samples

-DNA is isolated and analysed with the technology of choice.
+DNA isolation and analysis from formalin-fixed paraffin-embedded samples using the technology of choice.

 Other QC Service